 The coursework in SNHU’s master’s in health information management program – one of only a few online graduate degrees of its kind available – opens doors for HIM professionals prepared to advance their careers managing and organizing patient data.
 Our 36-credit health information management program develops skills applicable to your career with courses such as Leading as a HIM Professional, Health Information Governance and Managing Coding Professionals.

-Explore leadership roles, change management, and key topics in the health information management industry through an overview of leadership in organizations, human resource (HR) management, training and development, ethics, process improvements, work design, and developing and revising policies.
-Examine ethical concepts and learn first-hand what the role of a a health information management professional entails.
+This course explores leadership roles, change management, and key topics in the health information management industry through an overview of leadership in organizations, human resource (HR) management, training and development, ethics, process improvements, work design, and developing and revising policies.
+Students examine ethical concepts and learn first-hand what the role of a health information management professional entails.

-Build on the HIPAA foundation established in HIM-510 and learn how to create and revise working policies and regulations within organizations based on existing laws, and how to adapt infrastructures to support these policy changes.
-Explore access of medical records and how to discern when access should be prohibited based on the policies in place.
+Building on the HIPAA foundation established in HIM-510 students learn how to create and revise working policies and regulations within organizations based on existing laws, and how to adapt infrastructures to support these policy changes.
+Students explore access of medical records and how to discern when access should be prohibited based on the policies in place.